-H/I: Road safety needs to be improved by the reduction of through traffic.
+H/2: Road safety needs to be improved by the reduction of through traffic.

 - Highways authorities should ensure early consultation prior to significant road developments within the village.
-The Design Group has in addition requested that consultation should cover other significant road developments within a 10-mile radius. - Improvements to the transport infrastructure should be carried out in such a way as to minimise the impact on Cottenham, and reduce traffic through the village. - Public transport services need to be improved and promoted, including a link to the Cambridge Guided Bus. - Traffic calming measures need to be well maintained. - ♦ HGVs should be routed away from the village centre.
+The Design Group has in addition requested that consultation should cover other significant road developments within a 10-mile radius. - Improvements to the local and regional transport infrastructure should be carried out in such a way as to minimise the impact on Cottenham, and reduce traffic through the village. - Public transport services need to be improved and promoted, including a link to the Cambridgeshire Guided Busway. - Traffic calming measures need to be well maintained. - HGVs should be routed away from the village centre.
 In particular the increase caused by the proposed gravel extraction would be very detrimental.

-H/2: More cycle ways are needed, and existing cycle ways need to be improved.
+H/3: More cycle ways are needed, and existing cycle ways need to be improved.